 “My final bit of advice to you is to never, ever, ever give up on the public service mission that so many of you came to law school to work towards,” he said. “…In this time of challenge and tragedy and seeming overwhelming odds, we have a responsibility as lawyers to use our training to use what we know to help solve problems.”

 David Tanner ’84, chair of the Law School’s Board of Trustees, echoed Foxx’s call.
 “I can say with certainty that in this time of national crisis we need your leadership more than ever,” Tanner said.
 “Our country and our world need you to follow in the path of your fellow law school alumni who have gone on to take leadership roles in private practice or in business, as judges, prosecutors, or in government positions, or in public service, in elected office, or at nonprofits.
 As NYU Law graduates, you have the skills required to lead our society, even as the demands of leadership are evolving quickly.”

 Moeen noted that her LLM class has had a unique experience as a result of the COVID-19 pandemic.
-Along with uncertainty, fear, and other stresses, she said, the outbreak also “brought with it allegiance and congregation.
-It tested us lawyers and forced us to rely on our primal skills, our academic adversities, our diverse upbringings, our cultural differences.
+Along with uncertainty, disruptions, and other stresses, she said, the outbreak also “brought with it allegiance and congregation.
+It tested us lawyers and forced us to rely on our primal skills…our diverse upbringings, our cultural differences.
 And we were all forced to be stripped down to our most authentic selves."

 “This crisis taught us a lot,” she said.
 “And that is what the LLM year is really meant to be about.
 And I know that I would not have wanted to learn this lesson anywhere other than at the New York University School of Law.”